KeyboardKit/KeyboardKit/README.md

 ### Keyboards

-In `KeyboardKit`, a `Keyboard` is basically just a list of keyboard actions with an optional id.
+In `KeyboardKit`, a `Keyboard` is basically just a list of `KeyboardAction`s with an optional id.
 The presentation depends entirely on the keyboard view controller and the way actions are handled depends entirely on the `keyboardActionHandler` the view controller uses.
 This means that you can present the same keyboard in very different ways.

-### Actions
+### Keyboard Actions

-`KeyboardKit` currently supports the following keyboard actions:
+`KeyboardKit` currently has the following keyboard actions:

 * `backspace` - sends a backspace to the text proxy
 * `character` - sends a text character to the text proxy